Cmorgan21/terminal-horror/README.md

   - Credentials from google.oauth2.service_account
   - gspread

+## Future Implementatios

+- One feature I would love to add

 ## Tools and Technologies

 - VSCode: Used for writing and pushing the code to git hub